CollinKa/gitlab-cms/_episodes/02-compiling.md

     - cmsenv
     # If within CERN, we can speed up interaction with CMSSW:
     - export CMSSW_MIRROR=https://:@git.cern.ch/kerberos/CMSSW.git
+    # This is another trick to speed things up independent of your location:
     - export CMSSW_GIT_REFERENCE=/cvmfs/cms.cern.ch/cmssw.git.daily
-    - git config --global user.name "${GIT_USER_NAME}"
+    # Important: run git cms-init with --upstream-only flag to not run into
-    - git config --global user.email "${GIT_USER_EMAIL}"
+    # problems with git config
-    - git config --global user.github "${GIT_USER_GITHUB}"
+    - git cms-init --upstream-only
     - git cms-addpkg PhysicsTools/PatExamples
     - scram b
 ~~~
 {: language-yaml}

 The additional two variables that are exported here, `CMSSW_MIRROR` and
-`CMSSW_GIT_REFERENCE` are specific to when developing within the CERN
-network and can speed up interaction with git, in particular faster
+`CMSSW_GIT_REFERENCE` can speed up interaction with git, in particular
-package checkouts.
-Mind, however, that settings these variables is not
+faster package checkouts.
+Mind that `CMSSW_MIRROR` is specific to when
+developing within the CERN network.
+Settings these variables is *not*
 mandatory.

 {% include links.md %}